skiselev/8088_bios/Build_Instructions-Windows.md

 Alternatively you can temporarily add NASM and GNUWin32 to the PATH environment variable before running make.
 See [Building the BIOS](#building-the-bios) section below

-## Update Makefile

-Modify the Makefile and replace all ibs=1k options to bs=1k.
-The installed version of dd doesn't support ibs= option, but bs= seems to work just as well

 ## Building the BIOS

 * Open a CMD console